hypertensy/warface-sdk/README.md

 Fast and flexible SDK client of the Warface API in PHP.

-> **Important**: during technical weekly work on the game servers, the API may work unstable and give incorrect data.
+> During technical weekly work on the game servers, the API may work unstable and give incorrect data.

 ## References